dawsontechclub/dawsontech.club/src/pages/index.md

           Having a computer is preferable, but not required.
 If everything goes accordingly, we might be able to have some computers available.
         content_align: left
-      - title: Can I become a club instructor?
+      - title: Can I get help for my CS or EE assignments?
         title_align: left
         content: >-
           Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Donec aliquet